Get Back on Track:

 Spaced Repetition is a study technique you’re actually probably somewhat familiar with in another context.
 Unless you have a photographic memory, you likely won’t remember everything you studied on the first try.
 Regularly reviewing what you’ve learned is as important as learning it right the first time.
 There are many retention strategies out there – some people use paper or virtual flashcards for recall, some people use songs to help jog their memories, and some use mnemonics to keep information straight.
 But how often should you review certain topics?
 The idea behind Spaced Repetition is that, instead of learning as many facts as possible within a short period of time, you should review material at increasingly spaced intervals after learning it.
 If this sounds a lot like learning with flashcards, that’s because it is similar!
 However, the key with Spaced Repetition is these increased intervals, which are based on not only whether or not you answer a recall question correctly, but how confident you are in your answer.

 Using Lecturio means that you’re already using a resource based on the science behind effective studying, including the three aforementioned study techniques.
 When you watch Lecturio videos, you’re always asked quiz questions to make sure you understood the content (active learning), all of which then go into an algorithm that feeds the questions back to you over time based on your confidence in your answers (Spaced Repetition).
-The Lecturio Qbank offers not only thousands of clinical case questions in all USMLE® subjects, but also text and video explanations, plus updated First Aid® references that will enhance your studying and prepare you for your next licensing exam (reverse studying).
+The Lecturio Qbank offers not only thousands of clinical case questions in all USMLE® subjects, but also text and video explanations, plus updated First Aid® references that will enhance your studying and prepare you for your next licensing exam (PBL/reverse studying).